-Collating the initial list of questions
+Gathering the initial list of research questions

-The horizon scanning approach was consistent with the methods developed by Sutherland et al. (2009), and later refined by Jarvis and Young (2019) to ensure comparability of results across studies.
-This approach included participants submitting research questions which aligned with a focus statement 'informing the future direction of fish and fisheries science or management in Australia to ensure we can adequately conserve and manage our environments and resources'.
-It was also required that questions all met the following criteria, which were adapted from Jarvis and Young (2019): (1) be relevant to fishes (all taxa) and fisheries in Australia; (2) address an important gap in knowledge; (3) be formulated as a research question (rather than general topic or priority area); (4) be answerable through a realistic research design; and (5) be of a spatial and temporal scope that could be addressed by a research team.
+Participants were invited to submit up to three research questions that they viewed to be the most important for 'informing the future direction of fish and fisheries science or management in Australia to ensure we can adequately conserve and manage our environments and resources'.
+Submitted questions were required to meet the following criteria to be included in the final list: (1) be relevant to fishes (all taxa) and fisheries in Australia; (2) address an important gap in knowledge; (3) be formulated as a research question (rather than general topic or priority area); (4) be answerable through a realistic research design; and (5) be of a spatial and temporal scope that could be addressed by a research team.

 The online survey was launched on 4 October 2019, and was open for 8 weeks.
 Once submissions were received, they were evaluated against the inclusion criteria, and similar entries were combined to avoid replication These questions were then classified into seven major 'themes' based on similarity of topics across the submitted questions and the ease of use of the final results.
 Themes were identified to ensure both consistency with relevant literature (Jarvis and Young 2019; Holder et al. 2020), and direct relevance to fish and fisheries science or management in Australia.
 Classification was undertaken through independent allocation of each question to a single theme by co-authors.
-For any questions that were not consistently classified among coauthors, their intent was first discussed before allocation to the theme deemed as most suitable.
-The full list of submitted questions is available as supplementary material.
+For any questions that were not consistently classified among co-authors, their intent was first discussed before allocation to the theme deemed as most suitable.
+The full list of submitted questions is available as Supplementary material.